Designations Congruent with Things: Chapter 22

 “Yes to iron supplements, yes to a hematology referral, no to strenuous activity.”

 “Full disclosure, yes.
 Correct.
-But, in my defense, that was a continuous ten to twelve-ish hour accident if you count transit time and not really a planned thing.
+But, in my defense, that was a continuous ten to twelveish hour accident if you count transit time and not really a planned thing.
 I was actually on my way to get the iron supplements when I got sidetracked.”

-Did you get them?”
+“Did you get them?”
 Hermann asks.

-“Nope,” Newton says.
+“Nope,” Newton sighs.
 “No, I did not.”

-I will get them for you,” Hermann replies.
+“I will get them for you.”

 “So you’re taking this whole blood loss thing like a champ.
 Better than I envisioned,” Newton says.
 “Creepily well, even.
-I also expected yelling regarding the eventual blood loss revelation.”
+I expected yelling regarding the eventual blood loss revelation.”

 “Mmm,” Newton says.
 “Perspective.
 You have that now.
 We have it.
 Dual.
 Triplicated, arguably.
 Infinite.
 It’s complex.
 Too much perspective.”